Olympus E-P5 vs Sony RX100

 It is notable that the E-P5 has a hotshoe, while the RX100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the E-P5 and the RX100 have been discontinued, but can regularly be found used on eBay.
-The RX100 was replaced by the Sony RX100 II, while the E-P5 does not have a direct successor.
+The RX100 was replaced by the Sony RX100 II, while the E-P5 was followed by the Olympus E-P7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-P5 or the Sony RX100 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.